-Short term benefits were paid to Walter Coles and to Virginia Uranium Inc. for services of the Chief Executive Officer, to Andrew MacRitchie for services of the Chief Financial Officer, to Cold Stream Exploration Ltd. for services of a former director, and to Paul Geddes for services of the Vice-President of Exploration.
+Short term benefits were paid to Walter Coles for services of the Chief Executive Officer, to Andrew MacRitchie for services of the Chief Financial Officer, and to Paul Geddes for services of the Vice-President of Exploration.
 In addition, each of the non-executive directors received director's fees.
-Other than the amounts disclosed above, there were no short-term employee benefits or share-based payments granted to key management personnel during the periods ended December 31, 2018 and 2017.
+Other than the amounts disclosed above, there were no short-term employee benefits or share-based payments granted to key management personnel during the periods ended March 31, 2018 and 2017.